Article Overview: Historic Sites In Tennessee

 11. Graceland

-Elvis Presley was an American singer, musician, and actor.
-Presley is often referred to as the “King of Rock and Roll” and is considered one of the most influential figures in popular music.
+Presley was considered to be one of the most influential figures in popular music.

 He began his career in the mid-1950s, and his first single, “Heartbreak Hotel,” topped the charts in 1956.
 He went on to release many hit songs throughout his career, including “Jailhouse Rock,” “Hound Dog,” “Love Me Tender,” “Don’t Be Cruel,” “All Shook Up,” and many others.